apassararm/a-board/README.md

 > [!TIP]
 > Each module follows the same structure, with DTOs, entities, module, service,
-> and controller files organized within their respective folders for better maintainability and organization.
+> and controller files organized within their respective folders for `better maintainability and organization`.

 ---